WSULib/oaiglow/README.md

 # oaiglow

+## Overview
 Utility to harvest and visualize OAI-PMH feeds, with a specific focus on the [DPLA](http://dp.la).

+General approach is:
+* harvest records from OAI-PMH server, store in database
+* provide API access to sets and single records, with funtionality such as:
+ * XSLT transformations
+ * DPLA single record preview
+ * schematron validation

 ## Installation
 * Create python3, virtual environment: